Test Code LAB3025 Insulin-Like Growth Factor-Binding Protein 3, Serum

 At this time, IGFBP-3 cannot be reliably used as a prognostic marker in breast, colon, prostate, or lung cancer.

-IGFBP-3 assays exhibit significant variability among platforms and manufacturers.
+Insulin-like growth factor-binding protein 3 assays exhibit significant variability among platforms and manufacturers.
 Direct comparison of results obtained by different assays is problematic.
-Reestablishing a patient's-baseline concentration is preferred if assays are changed.
+Reestablishing a patient's baseline concentration is preferred if assays are changed.

 Report Available